Strategy Fundamentals for the Strategy Function: Developing Robust Strategies

 Day 5 – Strategy under high uncertainty

 On this final day we will draw on SMC’s latest work in the strategy arena to consider how to approach strategy and strategic decisions in an environment of high uncertainty.
 We will consider the nature of the problems posed by uncertainty, consider how some people manage to turn them into an opportunity and explore a way of identifying different kinds of uncertainty which demand different approaches.
-We will then go through each element of what we call the ‘exploratory approach’, using examples from business, but also considering the challenges posed by Covid-19 as a classic example of an unexpected (though not unpredictable) high-impact event which has challenged many of our traditional practices.
+We will then go through each element of what we call the ‘directional strategy’, using examples from business, but also considering the challenges posed by Covid-19 as a classic example of an unexpected (though not unpredictable) high-impact event which has challenged many of our traditional practices.
 We will end by sharing ideas about what the strategy function can do to change them.

 WHO SHOULD ATTEND?